 ** Only available to clients with previous Cuillin experience.
 Book Now

 How we charge for Traverses.

-This is the ultimate in British mountaineering expedition and prices reflect the amount of effort from both client and guide to succeed.
+This is the ultimate British mountaineering expedition and prices reflect the amount of effort from both client and guide to succeed.
 In addition to the climbing difficulties logistics such as transport, food, water and bivvy equipment all need to be precisely organised.
 On average 32-36 hours are spent on the hill, equivalent to 4 individual day outings.
 16-24 hours of this is climbing, scrambling & walking- compare this with an average of 10 hours spent climbing the Matterhorn and then add an uncomfortable night out.
 Single day attempts are possible for the supremely fit, highly experienced client in perfect weather but are charged at the same rate with other climbing done on the extra days available.

 We use our vast experience to advise on the best way to make the expedition successful but in some cases an attempt is not justifiable.
 Shorter but still classic outings are normally suitable so the days are all used.
 Dealing with this is complex but our policy is the fairest that we have come up with.
-For 2015 the premium price is paid in advance with a refund given if no Traverse attempt is made.

 4 or 5-day Traverse Course